Share This Guide, Choose Your Platform!

 The financial benefits when you buy a computer for business

-You may incur computer-type running costs if you run your own business.
+When you are buying laptop for business (UK) you may incur computer-type running costs if you run your own business.
 These could include software and printer cartridges.
 Indeed, other costs may include online subscriptions and other small or low-cost items.
 It is correct to treat these types of costs as everyday business expenses.
 In turn, you can deduct these against your company’s profits that are subject to Corporation Tax (CT).

 Depreciation is a term that we use in accounting.
 This function is the write-off of part of the value of an asset over a period of time.
 We will therefore apply the depreciation to Fixed Assets in your business accounts at a reasonable rate.
 The write-off of the value of the equipment in the business accounts will occur over several years.
 This is because assets do not lose their value until they are older or obsolete.